601madman/nedis-sentinel/README.md

 **So what can I do with Nedis?**
 ----------
-use nedis can develop high concurrency service which need to query redis as source.
+nedis can be used to develop high concurrency service which need to query redis.

 ****How do I use it?***